• Skip to primary navigation

 Spaghetti & meatballs: Spaghetti noodles are tossed with tomato marinara sauce.
 Order without cheese and meatballs for a vegan dish.

-Spicy Korean beef noodles: Lo mein noodles are served in a gochujang Korean BBQ sauce with cabbage and spinach.
+Spicy Korean steak noodles: Lo mein noodles are served in a gochujang Korean BBQ sauce with cabbage and spinach.
 It’s topped with cucumber, green onions, and cilantro.
 Order without steak for a vegan dish.

 Baguette: If you’d like a plain baguette on the side of your spaghetti, it’s vegan.